ubc-library-rc/AI_for_coding/content/1_Orientation.md

-## Drawbacks
+## Drawbacks directly related to coding
 Besides the mistakes LLM can make, there are also data privacy and environemental drawbacks.
+There are many other potential drawbacks that we don't touch on in this workshop series.

 ### Data Privacy
 The LLM is always learning.
 How?
 By using user input.
 You can tell ChatGPT if it did a good job (thumbs up or thumbs down), but it also collects the information you feed it.
 This means that you probably shouldn't upload confidential or priviledged information to any LLM.
 We will learn how to deal with this constraint in the Dummy Data workshop.